microsoft/Web-Dev-For-Beginners/3-terrarium/2-intro-to-css/README.md

 ### Task

-Explaning: Inline Styling means that you're styling a element in the HTML(HyperText Markup Language) file,<br>
 This is not a really popular way you should do it.<br>
 Add the inline style "color: red" to your `<h1>` tag: